 The National Household Education Surveys Program (NHES), the flagship household survey program of the National Center for Education Statistics, collects nationally representative, descriptive data on the educational activities of children and adults in the United States.
-NHES surveys are conducted every 3 years on topics including early education, family involvement in schools, homeschooling, and adult training and education.
+NHES surveys are conducted about every 3 years on topics including early education, family involvement in schools, homeschooling, and adult training and education.
 These data may be used to analyze trends over time.
-In 2019, the NHES will collect data about young children's care and education before kindergarten, parent involvement in education from kindergarten to high school, and homeschooling.
+In 2019, the NHES collected data about young children's care and education before kindergarten, parent involvement in education from kindergarten to high school, and homeschooling.

 Did you receive a letter about the National Household Education Survey (NHES)?

 Findings from the National Household Education Surveys show that in 2016 more than one quarter of adults had a nondegree credential, including a postsecondary certificate, occupational license, or occupational certification.